OpenConext/Mujina/README.md

 Features
 --------
-- A SAML2 complient Identity Provider
-- A SAML2 complient Service Provider
-- A REST api to allow for the 'just-in-time' manipulation of:
+- A SAML2 complient Identity Provider.
+A REST api allows for the 'just-in-time' manipulation of:
   * IdP user credentials (username + password)
   * IdP user role
   * IdP user attributes
   * IdP signing certificate
   * IdP entityID

+- A SAML2 complient Service Provider.
+A REST api allows for the 'just-in-time' manipulation of:
   * SP entityID
   * SP signing certificate
+The SP displays the attributes as these were recieved from an IdP

 Defaults
 --------